Business Property Research

 With an abundance of raw materials, readily available sources of power, a willing work force, York County was destined to become a center of business and industry.
 The History Center’s collection includes many original records of local businesses, organizations and business leaders.

 In 1999, the Agricultural and Industrial Museum of York County merged with the Historical Society of York County, forming the York County Heritage Trust.
 The business records collection of the Agricultural and Industrial Museum joined the records already amassed by the Historical Society.
 A grant from the Pennsylvania Historical and Museum Commission (PHMC) made it possible to survey the records, and to identify, arrange and describe them.
-The project included the development of a searchable database available at the bottom of this page.
-This project made it possible to preserve the correspondence, ledgers, daybooks and sundry materials that document York County’s rich history.
+The project included the development of a searchable database and made it possible to preserve the correspondence, ledgers, daybooks and sundry materials that document York County’s rich history.

 Home Property Research